Search⌘ K

 An image is simply a grid of pixels—tiny dots, each holding color information.
 Imagine a huge mosaic made up of thousands of tiny, colored tiles.
 Humans instantly recognize what the mosaic represents (say, a cat or a sunset).
 But to a computer, these are just numbers.

-Teaching AI to interpret these numerical patterns visually is a game changer.
+Teaching AI to interpret these numerical patterns visually is a game-changer.
 Here’s why:

 • Vision dominates how we navigate and understand our world.
 If AI will assist us effectively, it needs vision, too.
-Imagine a robot that sees obstacles or medical AI that spots tumors on scans better than humans can.
+Imagine a robot that sees obstacles or a medical AI that spots tumors on scans better than humans can.

 • The world is filled with visual data—from your smartphone gallery filled with pet photos to medical X-rays and satellite images.
 Processing this huge amount of visual data efficiently can help AI solve important real-world problems.